jitpack/android-example/README.md

 # Adding a sample app

 If you add a sample app to the same repo then your app needs to have a dependency on the library.
-To do this in your app/build.gradle add a dependency:
+To do this in your app/build.gradle add:

     dependencies {
-    compile project(':myLibrary')
+        compile project(':library')
     }